Pulover/PuloversMacroCreator/Documentation/Variables.md

 > MyVar := 30 * 100 / 200 ; This would assign 15 to MyVar
 > MyVar := Number + 100 ; This would assign the value from variable Number + 100 to MyVar
 > MyVar := StrLen("Some string") ; This would assign 11 to MyVar

+Since version 5.0.0, Expression format must be used for Function parameters and COM expressions.

 ### Boolean Assignment